qarmin/img_hash/README.md

 This is fork of [img_hash](https://github.com/abonander/img_hash) library, but with updated dependencies and some new features.

-I am not familiar with this library, so if you have a need/willingness to develop it, I can add you as a co-maintainer.
+I am not familiar too much with this library, so if you have a need/willingness to develop it, I can add you as a co-maintainer.

 Usage
 =====